-Units in multi-family buildings will only be eligible for the WaterSense label if all common-use outdoor areas meet the following criteria.
+Units in multi-family buildings will only be eligible for the WaterSense label if all common-use outdoor areas meet the following requirements.

-- 4.1 Landscape In instances where specific units are occupied prior to others and landscaping is infeasible due to ongoing construction activity, temporary landscapes (e.g., straw over bare soil) may be installed.
+- 4.1 Landscape In instances where specific units are occupied prior to others and landscaping is not feasible due to ongoing construction activity, temporary landscapes (e.g., straw over bare soil) can be installed.
 Units can be inspected for compliance with indoor criteria and may be occupied before a permanent landscape is installed.
-However, the WaterSense label may not be issued until the permanent landscape is installed, inspected, and certified to comply with the outdoor criteria. - 4.1.1 Landscape design The landscape design criteria outlined in Section 4: Outdoor Water-Efficiency Criteria of the Version 1.1 WaterSense New Home Specification will apply to all common-use outdoor areas. - Landscapable area The landscapable area for multi-family buildings will be defined as the area improved upon by the builder and intended or made available for the use of building residents.
-Such areas will include all areas with vegetation beyond temporary stabilization measures, irrigation systems, permeable hardscape, and softscape features. - Private-use areas Areas that are reserved for private use of a particular residence (e.g., areas deeded, identified as limited-use common elements, or otherwise restricted by building management) are excluded from the landscapable area. - 4.1.4 Pools/spas Common-use pools/spas in multi-family buildings are excluded from the landscapable area.
-Pools/spas shall have the following features: - 1.
-Be independently metered such that water use attributable to the pool and/or spa can be tracked and leaks can be readily identified. - 2.
-Be equipped with a gutter or grate system to catch water splashes or drag-outs. - 3.
-Be equipped with either sorptive media or cartridge filtration. - 4.2 Irrigation System An irrigation system is not required.
-If an irrigation system is installed, it shall be independently metered and meet all the requirements discussed in Section 4.2: Irrigation System of the Version 1.1 WaterSense New Home Specification.
+However, the WaterSense label shall not be issued until the permanent landscape is installed, inspected, and certified to comply with the outdoor criteria. - 4.1.1 Landscape Design The landscape design criteria outlined in section 4 of the WaterSense New Home Specification will apply to all common-use outdoor areas. - Landscapable Area The landscapable area for multi-family buildings will be defined as the area improved upon by the builder and intended or made available for the use of building residents.
+Such areas will include all areas with vegetation beyond temporary stabilization measures, irrigation systems, permeable hardscape or softscape features, pools, spas, and water features. - Private-Use Areas Areas that are reserved for private use of a particular residence (such as areas deeded, identified as limited-use common elements, or otherwise restricted by building management) are excluded from the landscapable area. - 4.1.4.
+Pools/Spas Common-use pools/spas in multi-family buildings are excluded from the landscapable area.
+Pools/spas shall: - Be independently metered such that water use attributable to the pool and/or spa can be tracked and leaks can be readily identified. - Be equipped with a gutter or grate system to catch water splashes or drag-outs. - Be equipped with either sorptive media or cartridge filtration. - 4.2 Irrigation System An irrigation system is not required.
+If an irrigation system is installed, it shall be independently metered and meet all the requirements discussed in section 4.2 of the specification.